 Germany, Switzerland and Austria:

 Germany’s winter can be pretty harsh, so athletes will often begin their seasons (racing season is typically May through September) with training camps farther south, in places such as the Canary Islands, Mallorca, Italy and Spain.
-Official racing season is structured pretty similarly to that in the U.S.: Early season races are typically shorter, pool-based races, while the longer Iron-distance events are held in June and July.
+Official racing season is structured pretty similarly to that in the U.S.: Early season races are typically shorter, pool-based races, while longer events are held in June and July.
 Ironman Frankfurt, for instance, will be held July 3, 2016.

 Beyond triathlon, Germany and other Central European countries (such as Switzerland and Austria) are also home to running, mountain and road Biking, swimming, Nordic walking, inline skating, and mountain hiking.